Prepare for Your First Visit

 IMPORTANT: All patients under the age of 18 must be accompanied by a parent or guardian at the consultation visit.
 This is the law.

 A preoperative consultation and physical examination is mandatory for patients undergoing IV anesthesia for surgery.
 On the day of your surgery, please do not eat or drink ANYTHING six hours prior to your scheduled time.
+This includes water, chewing gum, or mints.
 You will also need an adult to drive you home.

 Please alert the office if you have a medical condition that may be of concern prior to surgery (i.e., diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are currently taking any medication (i.e., heart medications, aspirin, anticoagulant therapy, etc.).